 Relatively powerful table saw with a bevy of accessories

 Has a built-in compartment for storing extra blades and attachments

 Blades are not as effective when working on large projects

 This standing, full-size table system offers a powerful 15-Amp 2000W motor that can cut through plyboards and blockboards among other materials.
 It uses a 10” 24T carbide-tipped blade that allows a flexible bevel cutting at 90° 45°.
 The dust collection port can be connected to a vacuum for a cleaner working environment.
 It’s powerful, accurate, and about as close to a professional setup as you might expect.
 The table dimensions of 25.3″ to 28.3″ offer a large and open space to work with, especially during rip and miter cuts.
-The 3.9″ extension length on each side ensures that your workpiece has enough support while you’re cutting, especially when working with longer pieces of wood.
+The 3.9″ extension length on each side ensures that your workpiece has enough support while you’re cutting.
+This is especially true when you’re working with longer pieces of wood.
 The surface is made of coated aluminum, so it’s tough and resistant to oxidation and deformation.
 The blade guard is completely transparent to help with visibility.
-Moreover, it comes with a miter gauge, push bar, parallel guide, and a protection guard.
+It also comes with a miter gauge, push bar, parallel guide, and a protection guard.
 The iron stand has triangle support feet for extra stability while cutting.

-Blade guard is completely transparent to help with visibility
+Guard is completely transparent to help with visibility

 Expandable tabletop setup for cutting longer pieces of wood